 - Check if major conferences like O'Reilly AI or Strata have featured them

-- Look for consistent AI-focused content dating back at least 3-4 years
+- Look for consistent AI-focused content dating back at least three to four years

 - Verify employment claims at major tech companies through LinkedIn

-- Request contact information for 3 recent speaking engagement references
+- Request contact information for three recent speaking engagement references

 Be wary of speakers who emerged suddenly after ChatGPT's launch with no prior AI involvement.
 The most credible voices have trackable histories of AI work predating the current hype cycle.